 If you are using a PlayStation 4, Xbox One, Xbox 360, or generic controller, make sure you have the corresponding configuration support boxes checked:

 Also make sure your controller(s) is/are plugged in.
 All detected controllers compatible with the configurator will show up on this screen.

 Figure out what game you want to use your controller with and open its menu from big picture mode.

-NOTE: Disclosure: In this example the author is picking his own game, as he has full control of its Steam Controller API integration and can use it to demonstrate certain features.
+NOTE: Disclosure: In this example the author is picking his own game, as he has full control of its Steam Input API integration and can use it to demonstrate certain features.

 Step 5: Manage Game

 When the game's menu comes up, select "Manage Game" in the sidebar:

 Step 6: You Did Plug the Controller in, Right?

 If you don't have a controller plugged in, you will see a menu like this: